Child Safety and Wellbeing Policy

 Diversity and Equity

-At TC we don’t just tolerate diversity, we celebrate the rich diversity of our students, families and community and promote respectful environments that are free from discrimination.
-Inclusivity and equity are central to all we do and we focus on wellbeing and growth for all.
+As a child safe organisation, we celebrate the rich diversity of our students, families and community and promote respectful environments that are free from discrimination.
+Inclusivity and equity are central to all we do, and we focus on wellbeing and growth for all.
 We recognise that every child has unique skills, strengths and experiences to draw on.

-TC welcome all children, including First Nations children, children with disability, children from a culturally diverse background, children who are unable to live with their families, LGBTQIA+ children and their families.
-TC provides ongoing training for all staff and volunteers on the value and importance of celebrating diversity and supporting inclusion and cultural safety.
-TC offers student-led electives that reflect the diversity of our students and their areas of interest and passion.
+Templestowe College provides ongoing training for all staff and volunteers on the value and importance of celebrating diversity and supporting inclusion and cultural safety.
+Templestowe College offers student-led electives that reflect the diversity of our students and their areas of interest and passion.

 Our Student Wellbeing and Engagement Policy and Inclusion and Diversity Policy provides more information about the measures we have in place to support diversity and equity.